lupyuen/lupyuen.github.io/src/auto2.md

 NuttX __looks like Linux__ (shrunk to a tiny footprint), so hopefully it appeals to coders familiar with Linux.

-_Isn't it difficult to coordinate our devs worldwide?_
+_Isn't it difficult to coordinate our devs everywhere?_

-That's why we have __automated as much as possible__, from Automated Builds (GitHub Actions) to Automated Testing.
+That's why we have __automated everything__ as much as possible, from Automated Builds (GitHub Actions) to Automated Testing.

 Updates are synced from __NuttX Mainline__ every 2 weeks, so PineDio Stack Devs will experience the same features as other NuttX Devs worldwide.